utkarshg1508/sample-shadow-dom-app/README.md

 ## Steps to make app render inside shadow dom
-- Write a wrapper which exports mount and unmount function
+- Write a wrapper which assigns mount and unmount function to the unique app name in window object.
 - Mounting service app:
     - A shadow root will be created in BlueXP CMUI, along with the parameters needed for application initialization, and this will be passed to the mount function.
     - The service app must import the required styles and link them as a stylesheet inside the shadow root.
 Note that the stylesheet should not be appended to the parent document.